mathigon/textbooks/content/polygons-and-polyhedra/content.md

 {.text-center.reveal(when="blank-1")} Area = __{.i.m-green}base__ × __{.i.m-yellow}height__

 {.reveal(when="blank-1" delay=1000)} _Be careful when measuring the height of a
-parallelogram: it is usually not the same as the of the two sides._
+parallelogram: it is usually not the same as one of the two sides._
 :::

 ::: tab